 Acne

 Dr. Desai is an acne expert and has treated hundreds of patients with mild, moderate and severe acne.
 Acne is a term used to describe blocked pores, which can be blackheads and whiteheads.
 In addition to pimples, cysts and/or nodules can be present as well.
-Acne typically tends to appear on the face, neck, chest, back, shoulders and upper arms.
+This condition typically tends to appear on the face, neck, chest, back, shoulders and upper arms.

-Why treat acne?
+Why treat it?

 Dermatologists know that letting acne runs its course is not always the best advice.
 Here’s why: